Treating everyone equally is a noble act but in a purely commercial setting, treating every customer equally does not make good business sense.

 Many industries practice customer segmentation, with the banking sector being one.
 Clients are segmented internally according to the AUM (assets-under-management) individuals maintain with the bank.
 Most banks will accord individuals “privilege banking” status if AUM of $200K to $250K is maintained with the banks.

-For corporate clients, banks also segment SMEs with turnover below $20M under ‘small business’ segment.
+For corporate clients, banks also segment SMEs with turnover below $20M under ‘small business loan’ segment.
 Companies with annual revenue over $20M are usually segmented under ‘medium enterprises’ segment.
-Interest rates, business loan products, access to dedicated relationship manger etc are affected by the business segment your company is classified into.
+Interest rates, SME loan products, access to dedicated relationship manger etc are affected by the business segment your company is classified into.

 Your customers can be viewed the same way.
 There are those who give you more profits while there are others who’ll give you smaller returns.
 It is only fitting to focus more on the vital few rather than the trivial many.
 But you don’t have to drop clients on the bottom rungs.
 You can spend for all, but you have to choose which ones deserve the “red carpet” treatment.